Logbook 19-26 November

 A short stop to refuel and then we leave the port and put the bow to the north-northwest, waiting for 385 miles to reach the last stage: Livorno.

-On board we joke: "There are only two meters of wave, we can go", we laugh even though the effort begins to be felt, especially for those who have done it all the time.
+On board we joke: “There is only two meters of wave, we can go”, we laugh even though the effort is beginning to be felt, especially for those who have done it all the time.

 In Palermo there was another crew change, Rosa and Giampietro got off and Andrea returned.